francoisromain/camomile-ui/README.md

 # Install dependencies.
 npm install

-# Serve with hot reload at localhost:8080.
+# Serve with hot reload at localhost:8080 (with Webpack).
 npm run dev

-# Build for production with minification.
+# Build for production with minification (with Rollup).
-npm run dist
+npm run build

-# Run tests
+# Run tests (with Jest and vue-test-utils).
 npm run test
 ```

 ---

-## Create a local API server
+## Create a local Camomile API server

-Create a local
+For development purposes, you can create a local
 [Camomile API server](https://github.com/camomile-project/camomile-server).

 Create one additional `camomile-data` folder next to this one, resulting in the